 - Go to Student Services, then Financial Aid.

 - At “My Overall Status” select the aid year, and submit.

 Every year there are students who receive a work study award and never use it, so you may still be eligible to receive one even if an award does not appear on your screen.
-If you have been awarded other financial aid, then contact the Office of Financial Aid to find out more about the Federal Work-Study program.
+If you have been awarded other financial aid, then contact the Office of Financial Aid to find out more about the Community Work-Study program.